WHERE TO BUY E-SCOOTERS IN BRISTOL

 What is an e-scooter?

 Electric scooters (e-scooters), such as those in the new Xiaomi range, are powered transporters suitable for teenagers and adults.
 They came to prominence in the USA and Europe when scooter hire companies Bird and Lime put thousands of them on urban streets.
-They remain controversial in the UK (as of July 2020) due to not being legal on public roads (unless hired).
-However, Bristol falls within a Future Motor Zone, where e-scooters will be trialled and, although Avon and Somerset Police claim to have no information on how they police e-scooters, there have been no reports of the police seizing e-scooters in the city.
-So Bristol would seem to be an e-scooter friendly city.
+They remain controversial in the UK (as of March 2021) due to not being legal on public roads (unless hired).
+Bristol falls within a Future Motor Zone, where e-scooters have been trialled by Swedish company Voi.
+However, although Avon and Somerset Police have previously claimed to have no information on how they police e-scooters, they recently reported to have seized 100 e-scooters in the city.
+So Bristol is a bit of a contradiction.

 Where to buy e-scooters in Bristol?

 There are very few bricks and mortar stores selling electric scooters in Bristol (or elsewhere in the West Country).
-Halfords is the main store selling them in the city, and their store on Brislington Retail Park currently has a Xiaomi M365 on display (although it is not available for testing - only viewing).
+Halfords has been the main store selling them, with their store on Brislington Retail Park displaying a Xiaomi (not available for testing.
 Argos also sells some cheaper, less well-regarded scooters (as does Halfords) but Argos does not display scooters of course.
 Pure Electric, as part of its loss-leading business model, recently opened up a shop but it has been closed throughout lockdown.
 The other option for Bristol residents looking to buy an e-scooter is to buy from an online retailer like Scootered.
 Of course, you may wish to see or try out an e-scooter before buying one.
 Voi have been using a modified version of the Ninebot G30, which is very similar to the Xiaomi Pro 2.
-You may also want to consider visiting London's Queen Elizabeth Olympic Park or even one of the many European cities with a Bird or Lime e-scooter hire scheme.
-Bird is hiring them in the Olympic Park, using the Xiaomi M365, and charging £1 to unlock them.
+You may also want to consider visiting London's Queen Elizabeth Olympic Park, where Bird is hiring them using the Xiaomi M365, and charging £1 to unlock them.
 However, both Bird and Lime have been updating their scooters with non-retail bespoke models.

 Why Buy From Scootered?